Mission Statement of Westmont College

 Part-Time Faculty Application, PDF

-Interested candidates should send a cover letter, curriculum vitae, a formal application (http://www.westmont.edu/_offices/provost/documents/faculty_application2012.pdf), and the names and contact information of three references to Dr. Edd Noell, Chair, Westmont College, 955 La Paz Road, Santa Barbara, CA 93108, or to firstname.lastname@example.org.
-Review of applications begins September 24, 2012 and continues until the position is filled.
-Westmont College is an equal opportunity employer, seeking to be diverse in people and programs consistent with its mission.
+Applicants should send a cover letter, curriculum vitae, a formal application (http://www.westmont.edu/_offices/provost/documents/faculty_application2012.pdf), and the names and contact information of three references to Patti Hunter, Chair, Department of Mathematics and Computer Science, 955 La Paz Road, Santa Barbara, CA 93108, or to firstname.lastname@example.org.
+The cover letter should explicitly address the applicant's interest in and experience teaching and mentoring students from diverse backgrounds.
+Review of applications begins immediately and continues until the position is filled.
+Westmont is an EEO employer, seeking to be diverse in people and programs consistent with its mission.

 The Kinesiology Department announces a tenure-track position at the Assistant/Associate Professor of Kinesiology level, with specialization in human physiology, exercise physiology and/or nutrition, to begin August, 2014.
 Applicants must have a doctoral degree and demonstrated excellence in undergraduate teaching and research in the above fields.